• Tools

 • DocumentId (string): The unique identifier of the updated document.

-• RevisionId (string): The revision ID of the document after the update.
+• RevisionId (string): The revision ID (version number) of the document after the update.
+A new RevisionId is automatically generated on each successful update.
+You can use it to track document modification history.

-• DocumentUrl (string): The URL to access and edit the document.
+• DocumentUrl (string): The URL to access and edit the document in browser.

 5. Example Usage